ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch8-game-state.md

 Now it's time to add back code into the match arms to handle each game state.
 When the game is started the state will be `GameState::MainMenu`.
-We'll start by quitting the gmae if the `Escape` key is pressed.
+We'll start by quitting the game if the `Escape` key is pressed.
 If the player presses the space key we'll set the `game_state` to the new state `GameState::Playing`.
 We'll also reset all the game variables.
 Finally we'll draw the text "Press space" in the middle of the screen.